framiere/monitoring-demo/README.md

       - logstash
 ```

-_Note_: In order to read from the log bus, we need to access the docker socket.
+_Note:_ In order to read from the log bus, we need to access the docker socket.
 This the volume mapping configuration.

 Once `logspout` gets a log, it sends it `logstash`.